Should democratic societies be concerned about wealth concentration?

-If the top 0.1 percent (4.5 million people) enjoy a 6 percent return on their wealth, while average global wealth grows at 2 percent a year, then after 30 years their share of global capital will increase to 60 percent.
+If the top 0.1 percent (4.5 million people) enjoy a 6 percent return on their wealth, whilst average global wealth grows at 2 percent a year, then after 30 years, their share of global capital will increase to 60 percent.

-Other mechanisms to redistribute include: inflation, expropriation, nationalization.
+Other mechanisms to redistribute include: inflation, expropriation, nationalisation.

-The unequal returns to different types of capital assets (which is heavily dependent upon the initial portfolio size) and the fact that the highest fortunes grow faster than the rest, amplifies the inequality R>G.
+The unequal returns to different types of capital assets (which is heavily dependent upon the initial portfolio size), and the fact that the highest fortunes grow significantly faster than average wealth, amplifies the inequality R>G.

-All large fortunes, whether inherited or entrepreneurial in origin, grow at extremely high rates.
+All large fortunes, whether inherited or entrepreneurial in origin, tend to grow at extremely high rates.